evandrosimenes/WSDLParser/README.md

 This is an C# (.net 4.6.1) WSDL Parser that generates xml request/response based on it's wsdl schema.

 Since i needed a wsdlparser that generates a xml sample request/response (like soapui does), i have found nothing that simple as possible and decided to develop this by myself and i could get some functional code in a very simple way using a recursive method that read the service schema and outputs a xml string based on it.
+I was so frustrated because a couldn't found anything that really helps me, that i decided to share this code here to help others who could use it and save time.

 In the sample below, you can parse a wsdl generating an object with all information about the soap ws, in a simplified way, including the request/response xml sample (template).